This topic describes how to connect to a PolarDB for PostgreSQL cluster.

 - Start the pgAdmin 4 client.

-- Right-click Servers and choose from the shortcut menu, as shown in the following figure.
+- Right-click Servers and choose from the shortcut menu.

-- On the General tab of the Create - Server dialog box, enter the name of the server, as shown in the following figure.
+- On the General tab of the Create - Server dialog box, enter the name of the server.

-- Click the Connection tab and enter the information of the instance to connect to, as shown in the following
+- Click the Connection tab and enter the information of the instance to connect to.

 Hostname or IP Address: the internal IP address of the PolarDB for PostgreSQL cluster.
 To view the endpoint and port information of the PolarDB for PostgreSQL cluster, follow these steps: